-Supporting the goals of the organization by aligning employee goals with them;

-- Motivating employees to increase individual / Unit performance; - Improving retention; and - Emphasizing the importance of teamwork in achieving Group goals.
+- Supporting the goals of the organization by aligning employee goals with them; - Motivating employees to increase individual / Unit performance; - Improving retention; and - Emphasizing the importance of teamwork in achieving Group goals.

 It should be noted that incentive schemes parameters ensure that employees are not rewarded in a way that constitutes a conflict to the Bank's Policy to protect its customers.
-More specifically, employees are not provided with incentives that would encourage them to propose to customers specific financial instruments instead of other instruments that would best serve the customers' needs.
+More specifically, incentive schemes are designed to discourage risk taking that exceeds the tolerated risk of the Bank.
+Employees are not provided with incentives that would encourage them to propose to customers specific financial instruments instead of other instruments that would best serve the customers' needs.